 In Windows Vista and higher with User Account Control (UAC) enabled, you require to elevate a task whenever a system-wide operation is to be carried out.
 Registering system DLLs from a non-elevated state may cause an error.
 For example, try to register the system module JScript.dll from Start, Search box (i.e. without elevating it).
-You’re sure to see the error 0x80004005 (ACCESS IS DENIED) when you do so.
+You’re sure to see the error 0x80004005 or 0x80007005 (“ACCESS IS DENIED”) when you do so.

-To add the Register command in the context menu that’ll run the Regsvr32.exe command under elevated rights, you need to use the runas verb.
+To add the Register command in the context menu that’ll run the Regsvr32.exe command under elevated rights, you can use the special runas verb.
 Here is a REG file that I created, adds the runas verb for DLL and OCX file types in the following registry keys:

 1. Download the file register_runas.reg and save to Desktop.